abalogun/places/README.md

 Line Spacing: 1
 ```

-The following is my personal preference:
+The following is my personal preference using iTerminal2:
 ```
 Collection: All Fonts
 Family: Operator Mono